Crete to Rhodes

 The town was once surrounded by a protective moat which has now been emptied of water and forms a green park fringe around the old town which makes for a relaxing walk, whilst admiring the town and palace walls.
 See the section below on ferry trips from Crete to Rhodes.

-The Palace of the Grandmasters
+The Palace of the Grand Masters

-The Palace of the Grandmasters was built by the Knights of St John in the 14th Century.
+The Palace of the Grand Masters was built by the Knights of St John in the 14th Century.
 It was damaged by explosion of powder in 1856.
 It has been immaculately restored since then and seems as if it was built just yesterday.
 The building sits above the town, an imposing sight from the harbour side, it dominates the skyline.

 The stunning towers either side of the entrance leave little doubt about the wealth of the builders and are an example of the strength to come within the structure.

-The impressive central courtyard leads to large palatial rooms which house a collection of furniture, marbles, statues and artefacts.
+The impressive central courtyard leads to large palatial rooms which house a collection of furniture, marbles, statues and artifacts.
 The rooms such as the reception hall and the ballroom are very impressive, if a little stark.
 The mosaics are some of the best preserved in the Mediterranean.

 Toli says